Ethan23p/agent-dashboard/_context/project_contents.md

             if interaction.metadata.get("user-facing", False)
         ]

-    # --- State Management ---
     async def set_thinking_status(self, is_thinking: bool):
         """Sets the agent's thinking status and notifies listeners.""" if self.is_thinking != is_thinking:
             self.is_thinking = is_thinking
             await self._notify_listeners()

-    # --- Persistence ---
     async def save_active_session(self):
-        """Saves the current active session to a file.""" active_session = self.get_active_session()
+        """Saves the active session to a file.""" active_session = self.get_active_session()
         if not active_session:
             logger.warning("Attempted to save, but no active session.")